SortableJS/Sortable/README.md

 #### `delay` option
-time in milliseconds to define when the sorting should start.
+Time in milliseconds to define when the sorting should start.

 Demo: http://jsbin.com/xizeh/4/edit?html,js,output